-Children eligible for adoption often have health conditions that are common in developing countries, but that can be prevented in the United States.
-Some children have more serious diseases, such as tuberculosis and HIV.
-Children's health can also be negatively affected by living in an institution.
+Children eligible for adoption often have health conditions that are common in developing countries but that can be prevented in the United States.
+Some children have more serious conditions, such as tuberculosis and HIV.
+In addition, children's health is often negatively affected by living in an institution.

 - The date that the Convention country or other child welfare authority assumed custody of the child and the child's condition at that time;

 - History of any significant illnesses, hospitalizations, special needs, and changes in the child's condition since the child came into custody;

 - Growth data, including prenatal and birth history;

 - Specific information on the known health risks in the specific region or country where the child resides;

 - If a medical examination of the child is arranged, the date of the examination, and the name, contact information, and credentials of the physician who examined the child;

 - Information detailing all tests performed on the child;